|

 Christ.
 Then the purpose of God being glorified will

 also be fulfilled in you.
-That is the ultimate
+That is the ultimate purpose

-glorified through your much fruit.
-Let the desire
+your much fruit.
+Let the desire that the Father be

-that the Father be glorified fill you.
-Go and abide
+glorified fill you.
+Go and abide in Christ and bear

-in Christ and bear much fruit.
+much fruit.

 Source

-: http://www.angelfire.com/ab/fullgospel/articles.html
+: https://www.angelfire.com/ab/fullgospel/articles.html

 |